Factbox: Airlines suspend flights due to coronavirus outbreak

 – American Airlines Group Inc <AAL.O> said it will temporarily suspend all remaining flights to South Korea through April 24.

-– Air Canada <AC.TO> will allow travellers to rebook flights to parts of Italy at no charge.
+– Air Canada <AC.TO> will allow travelers to rebook flights to parts of Italy at no charge.

 – Alitalia said on Sunday it was suspending national and international flights to and from Milan’s Malpensa airport from March 9.